 Dine in a tranquil, relaxing setting with delicate music playing, warm low lighting, earthy dark wood tables, soft pillow cushions, embered clay pots giving off just the right amount of warmth, and lovely nature views out every window.

-Korea is famous for bibimbap, a dish consisting of a main rice bowl, with various sautéed, seasonal, and local vegetables to add and mix in to your heart's content.
-Bibim literally means mixed ingredients and bap means rice.
+Korea is famous for its cuisine, especially bibimbap (비빔밥), a dish consisting of rice, with various fermented and sautéed seasonal vegetables to add and mix in to your heart's content.

 DIY foodie fun